americanexpress/one-app/docs/recipes/PWA.md

 **Manifest**

-Getting the webmanifest right is key to
+Getting the webmanifest right is key as it decides how different parts of our PWA will look.
+Here are a few options we recommend including:

 * `name: 'PWA App'` the title of the PWA
 * `short_name: 'PWA'` short version of your name
 * `start_url: '.'` open the PWA to this URL
 * `display: 'standalone'` tells the underlying web view how to display
-* `theme_color: '#f0f0f0'` applies this color is applied to the native UI
+* `theme_color: '#f0f0f0'` applies this color to the native UI
 * `background_color: '#fff'` similar to theme_color, used as background color
 * `description: 'An example PWA.'` A sentence that summarizes your app
 * `icons: [{ src, sizes, type }]` An array of image metadata